grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 This way, the code that registers an observer does not need to know what the concrete observable object is.

 The additional benefit of modeling broadcasting as an observer is that it would allow us to change the broadcasting policy without touching either the sensor code or the other observers.
 For example, we might replace our `for` loop-based observer with something like `ParallelBroadcastingObserver` that would notify each of its observers asynchronously instead of sequentially.
-The only think we would need to change is the observer object that's registered with a sensor.
+The only thing we would need to change is the observer object that's registered with a sensor.
 So instead of:

 ```csharp
 //instantiation: